Un-Stuffed Cabbage Recipe

 3 pounds lean ground beef or turkey (ground lamb will work perfectly too)

 1 medium head white cabbage, center cores discarded, sliced very thin (food processor)

 6 cups canned crushed tomatoes

 6 cups unsweetened cranberry or pomegranate juice

 ¼ cup tomato paste

 2 tablespoons cinnamon

 4–5 bay leaves, or 1 teaspoon ground

 Heat the oil in a wide-bottom pot.
 In a food processor, coarsely grind the onion, celery, apples, and dill.
 Add the ground mixture to the pot, and sauté until translucent.
-Add the meat and sauté a few more minutes, stirring, until no longer pink.
+Add the meat and sauté a few more minutes, stirring and breaking it up, until no longer pink.
 Add all remaining ingredients and bring to a boil.
-Reduce the flame to medium low and cook covered for 1½ hours, stirring occasionally to avoid scorching, or a little longer until the cabbage and the rice are very tender and the liquid in the pot is nice and thick.
+Reduce the flame to medium low and cook covered for 1½ hours, stirring occasionally to avoid scorching, or a little longer, until the cabbage and the rice are very tender and the liquid in the pot is nice and thick.
 Transfer to a platter and serve hot.
 Makes a dozen ample servings.